-Yet almost every personal injury lawyer goes into a closing trying to convert jurors who are unlikely to be swayed.
+Yet almost every personal injury lawyer goes into a closing trying to convert jurors unlikely to be swayed.
 So what should a lawyer be doing in closing?
-Instead of trying to win an argument, the number one job of a lawyer in closing is to arm jurors who are with him/her already.
+Instead of trying to win an argument, the number one job of a lawyer in closing is to arm jurors are with him/her already.

 This is old advice that has been around for years.
 What Ball does is refine this advice, telling lawyers the importance of giving specific verbatim weapons that jurors can use when arguing with other jurors.

 If someone says Jamie had back pain before, remind them that “We’re not suing for the back pain he had before.”

 Jurors may agree with your client but not be able to find the words to make their argument.
 Who among has not thought of significant points to make after an argument?
 It happens to all of us, and it happens to jurors.
 If you arm the jurors with specifics to defend their position, they are more likely to speak up for your client and stick to their convictions in the jury room.

 You can find this in the book on p.
 218-219 (section 8-4-1).
 You will also want to closely read 8-3 which explains how to give the jury the heads up on exactly what you are trying to do in closing.
 I like this kind of transparency with the jury.